Germ 7-10 days

-The name says it all - for Eastern growers this zuchini is money in the bank.
+The name says it all – for eastern growers this zucchini is money in the bank.
 High yields of middling green, cylindrical fruits display a few yellowish flecks.
-The 8 inch squash are delicious.
+The eight inch squash are delicious.
 Plants are upright and open for ease of harvest.
-So why not take the advice of market growers on this one and get bushels of zuchini from a few hills?
+So why not take the advice of market growers on this one and get bushels of zucchini from a few hills?
 20 seeds

 Indoors- Plant in individual biodegradable peat/cowpots 1/2”-1” deep, 3-4 weeks before last frost with soil temperature 70 degrees.
 Transplant 36” apart after last frost without disturbing the roots

 Outdoors- 1/2”-1” deep after last frost, in warm soil at least 70 degrees.
 Sow a few seeds per space/hill with 24-36”.